 The second one would be decreased appetite or weight loss.
-That is a pretty simple one to determine.
-If you feed your cat on a regular basis, are they finishing their food, are they leaving food behind?
+That is a pretty simple thing to determine.
+If you feed your cat on a regular basis, are they finishing their food, or are they leaving food behind?
 And also, there are situations where a cat could be eating the same amount of food or even more food and be losing weight, and that is definitely a sign of disease.

-Another one would be changes in urinary habits.
-Sometimes if cats are in and out of the litter box or urinating more frequently or straining to urinate, that could mean that there is something majorly wrong like urinary obstruction which is potentially fatal.
+Another sign would be changes in urinary habits.
+Sometimes if cats are in and out of the litter box or urinating more frequently or straining to urinate, that could mean that there is something seriously wrong like urinary obstruction, which is potentially fatal.

 Sign of a sick cat: sneezing or runny nose

 And another sign your cat might be sick would be excess sneezing or runny nose.
 This may be a situation where your cat could have an upper respiratory tract infection or another virus which can be very serious and in that case, they would need to see a veterinarian.